 1. Research Requirements

 Begin by researching the requirements for becoming a journeyman electrician in your specific location.
-Check with local electrical licensing boards, trade organizations, or government agencies to understand the specific qualifications and regulations you need to meet.
+Check with local electrical licensing boards, trade organizations, or government agencies to understand the specific qualifications and regulations you must meet.

 2. Education and Training

 Enroll in an accredited electrical training program or degree program.
-These programs are typically offered by vocational schools, community colleges, or trade unions.
+Vocational schools, community colleges, or trade unions typically offer these programs.
 Some larger companies (like Home Depot) also have free training resources.
 Most programs last two to five years.
-During the program, you will learn about electrical theory, electrical codes, safety practices, and gain hands-on experience through practical training.
+During the program, you will learn about electrical theory, electrical codes, and safety practices and gain hands-on experience through practical training.

 3. Apprenticeship